Class-Based Views#

 ...

-Three related endpoints, one shared prefix and tag, one place to add auth-flow-specific dependencies.
-No model, no schema, no CRUD — View gives you exactly what you need and nothing else.
+Three related endpoints, one shared prefix and tag, one place for auth dependencies.
+No model, no schema, no CRUD.

 When not to use a CBV#